lueck/scannedb-ok/README.md

 ### Syllable division

-- search for an unknown part of bigram around a line break
+- test if the parts of bigram around a line break are known in a reference vocabulary
-- the first part of the bigram must end with a hyphenation mark, e.g. `-`.
+- the first part of the bigram must (or needn't, that's configurable by command line options) end with a hyphenation mark, e.g. `-`.
 Most interestingly google books as no hyphenation mark (at least for Gothic script).
-(TODO: at the moment, no hyphenation mark is tested)
 - if one of them is not known in a reference vocabulary, try to join them
 - join them, if the joint token is present in the vocabulary

-This heuristics may lead to false positives if the reference vocabulary is too small.
+The success of these heuristics depends on the reference vocabulary.
 Have Zipf's law in mind: A multitude of tokens occur only once in your document!

 Use the `--tokens` option to generate a list of tokens from the document without the bigrams around line breaks.